nilsonmolina/hercules/03-erymanthian-boar/README.md

 # Labour 03: Erymanthian Boar
+**Goal**

-Goal: This project aims to give you a small approach on timed commands and their execution.
+This project aims to give you a small approach on timed commands and their execution.

+**Mandatory**
-> Write a small shell script that when you run it will execute it’s code on the upcoming
-> 21st of December at 8:42am.
+Write a small shell script that when you run it will execute it’s code on the upcoming 21st of December at 8:42am.
 The content of the script can be anything you want.
-> Make sure your script confirms the creation of the timed task by showing the date and time of the execution.
+Make sure your script confirms the creation of the timed task by showing the date and time of the execution.

-> *Note: cron is recurring, look for a command that is executed only once at a specified time.*
+**_*Note:_** *cron is recurring, look for a command that is executed only once at a specified time.*

 ## How To Run
 To run this script on a macOS system: